 Board of Directors

-- April Giancola is an attorney at NC Prisoner Legal Services, Inc. in Raleigh, NC where she serves as managing attorney for the post-conviction team.
+- April Giancola has been Chief Legal Programs Officer at Disability Rights North Carolina since May of 2012.
+Previously, she was an attorney at NC Prisoner Legal Services, Inc. in Raleigh, NC where she served as managing attorney for the post-conviction team.
 April has been practicing law for over 10 years with her main focus on indigent defense and civil legal services.
 Originally from Centereach, NY, April is married and has a son.
 She enjoys hiking, cooking and singing.

 - Jennifer Wyatt is the founder and executive director of R2JNC.
 She is a social justice attorney in Durham, focusing on education, criminal justice and poverty law.
-She studied American History at the University of California, Riverside and earned a Juris Doctor from the University of California, Hastings College of the Law with a concentration in Public Interest Law.
-She enjoys traveling around North Carolina, especially when accompanied by music, stories and food.
+She studied History at the University of California, Riverside and earned a Juris Doctor from the University of California, Hastings College of the Law with a concentration in Public Interest Law.
+She enjoys traveling around North Carolina, especially when accompanied by music, stories, and of course, food!

 - Kim Manturuk holds a PhD in sociology and is a research associate at the Center for Community Capital, a research institute at the University of North Carolina at Chapel Hill.
 She has conducted research on the costs and benefits of different short-term credit products and has provided expert testimony to several state legislatures on this topic.
 Presently, her research focuses on consumer debt and credit use and the impacts of matched savings accounts.
 She is a co-investigator on the Community Advantage Panel Study, a longitudinal survey of low-income families in urban communities.
 Her work has appeared in Sociological Inquiry, Sociological Forum, Cityscape, Children and Youth Services Review, Social Service Review, and the Journal of Urban Affairs.
 She is currently working on a project exploring linkages between household assets, neighborhood conditions, and disability.